smarr/gil-sem-demos/blog/python-gil.md

 Of course, the obvious downside of this design is that only a single thread can execute Python bytecode at any given time.
-Note, I am again talking about Python bytecode here.
-This is because operations that may take a long time, for instance reading a file into memory, can release the GIL and allow other threads to run in parallel.
+I am talking about Python bytecode here again, because operations that may take a long time, for instance reading a file into memory, can release the GIL and allow other threads to run in parallel.

 For programs that spend most of their time executing Python code,